James Brudenell, 7th Earl of Cardigan: Retirement

-After his retirement in 1866, he lived happily at Deene, passing his time with horse racing, hunting and shooting.
-He remained a member of the Royal Yacht Squadron and was Commodore of the Royal Southern Yacht Club.
+After his retirement in 1866, he lived happily at Deene, passing his time in luxury with horse racing, hunting and shooting.
+He remained a member of the Royal Thames Yacht Club and the Royal Yacht Squadron, and was Commodore of the Royal Southern Yacht Club.

-His parliamentary life continued, with the occasional foray to London to speak in the House of Lords on military matters and to continue to press for further official recognition of his glorious career.
+His parliamentary life continued, with the occasional foray to London to speak in the House of Lords on military matters and to continue to press for further official recognition of his inglorious career.
 In 1866 he was, with Thomas Carlyle, one of the organisers of public demonstrations of support for Edward Eyre, controversial Governor of Jamaica, against allegations that he had dealt too harshly with the Morant Bay rebellion of the previous October.
 He surprised some commentators when, in 1867, he spoke in favour of the second Reform Bill.
 In acknowledging his change of heart he said that the time for trying to stem the tide of reform, an endeavour in which he had long strived, had passed and given "good luck" the extension of the vote would "confer ... a great benefit upon every class of the community".
 In 1868 he presented to the House a petition calling for additional recognition of the late General Henry Shrapnel, inventor of the explosive artillery shell, in recognition of its effectiveness at Waterloo.

 He died on 28 March 1868 from injuries sustained the previous day, caused by a fall from a dangerous horse "he would not have permitted any friend to ride", possibly following a stroke, and was buried in a specially built tomb in the family chapel at St Peter's Church, Deene.
 He was succeeded in his title by his second cousin, George William Brudenell-Bruce, who died childless in 1878.

 After the death of his widow in 1915, Deene Park reverted to the descendants of George William's younger brother, Ernest Augustus Charles.